How to manage financial stress

 Of course, these are just a few signs and your warning indications may be different from the next person.

-Below are seven ways to relieve your financial stress, take control of your finances, and feel more at peace.
+Below are nine ways to relieve your financial stress, take control of your finances, and feel more at peace.

 While there are potentially many reasons you might find money is causing worries, you need to really look at what bothers you the most about your finances.